Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 Creating the object this way will not invoke its `__init` method or `init` method.

-#### By returning a chrome-side object from a JS-implemented WebIDL method
+#### By returning a chrome-side object from a JS-implemented Web IDL method

-If a JS-implemented WebIDL method is declared as returning a JS-implemented interface, then a non-WebIDL object returned from that method will be treated as the chrome-side part of a JS-implemented WebIdL object and the content-side part will be automatically created.
+If a JS-implemented Web IDL method is declared as returning a JS-implemented interface, then a non-Web IDL object returned from that method will be treated as the chrome-side part of a JS-implemented WebIdL object and the content-side part will be automatically created.

 Creating the object this way will not invoke its `__init` method or `init` method.

-### Implementing a WebIDL object in JavaScript
+### Implementing a Web IDL object in JavaScript

-To implement a WebIDL interface in JavaScript, first add a WebIDL file, in the same way as you would for a C++-implemented interface.
+To implement a Web IDL interface in JavaScript, first add a Web IDL file, in the same way as you would for a C++-implemented interface.
 To support implementation in JS, you must add an extended attribute `JSImplementation="CONTRACT_ID_STRING"` on your interface, where